 6. The NWDAF containing MTLF verifies the received access token as specified in clause 13.4.1.
 The NWDAF containing MTLF check whether the Area of Interest is in the Area of Interest in the access token.
 In case of successful access token verification, the NWDAF containing MTLF sends a success response to the LMF.

-Editor’s Note: Whether service area is needed is FFS.

 6.1.3 Evaluation

-This solution addresses Key Issue#1 on enhancements to LCS to support AIML by reusing model authorization procedure described in clause X.10 of TS 33.501.
-The LCS shall register its vendor ID in the NRF, allowing the NRF to authorize the LCS to retrieve model based on the Interoperability indicator.
+This solution addresses Key Issue#1 on enhancements to LCS to support AIML by reusing model authorization procedure described in clause X.10 of TS 33.501 [5].
+The LCS registers its vendor ID in the NRF, allowing the NRF to authorize the LCS to retrieve model based on the Interoperability indicator.
+In the assumption of this solution, the LMF is authorized to get the LCS related ML model, whose service area is within the service area registered during the LMF profile registration and validated during access token.
+Thus, LMF is not allowed to get the UE location information which is out of the service area of the LMF.

-Editor’s Note: Further evaluation is FFS.

 6.2 Solution #2: LMF authorization mechanism in the AI/ML model retrieving scenarios

 6.2.1 Introduction